 Spot Illustrations: Readable

 Spot illustrations are text descriptions that are meant to be read.
 By complimenting an icon’s sense of description, a spot illustration should be short and simple.
 This is more of a functional element than a graphic element.
 The most important and key feature of a spot illustration is it should be read easily and not hidden.

-In marketing, the idea behind a spot description is basically to describe or further compliment the information visible.
+In marketing: In marketing, the idea behind a spot description is basically to describe or further compliment the information visible.
 You don’t have to create a marketing or advertising campaign here.
 It just has to describe the product or service a little better.
 You can create excitement about the product here but try not to overdo it or change it into another marketing or sales pitch.